Author Archive for

 The Vick Quandary

 Get this.
 Michael Vick, a superstar quarterback in the National Football League, pulling down an obscene amount of coin to play a game he probably loves, could lose his career because he made sport of watching dogs kill, and die.
 Good fun for deranged folk.
+Maybe I’m a hard judge.
+I never understood the appeal of blowing a deer’s brains out, either.

 In honor of the New Year: 50 Personal Sports Blessings